 Ontario uses core indicators that are widely recognized by the market for its projects and expects to adopt future impact reporting recommendations of the Green Bond Principles.
 Updates on the selected green projects and allocation of funds to these projects will be reported to investors in an annual newsletter on the website of the Ontario Financing Authority.
-Ontario's second Green Bond Newsletter was published in December 2016 and included project updates on the projects selected for the first and second Green Bonds (see Table 2).
+Ontario's third Green Bond Newsletter was published in December 2017 and included project updates on the projects selected for the first three Green Bond issues (see Table 3.6 and Table 3.7).

 Ontario's impact reporting standards are aimed at achieving best practices.
-Within this, it is important that projects include measurable results or other performance indicators clearly outlining the environmental benefits and features of each project.
+Within this, it is important that projects include measurable results or other performance indicators clearly outlining the environmental benefits and features of the projects.
 Ontario developed an assessment tool that allows it to evaluate the environmental benefits and impacts of all potential projects, thereby ensuring that it has a consistent methodology that can be applied across all project categories.

-The Province will continue to release an annual newsletter with robust information and updates on selected projects, including an overview of the process for project evaluation and selection, the total funds allocated to projects and amounts disbursed, and the expected environmental benefits on a project-by-project basis.
+The Province will continue to release an annual newsletter with robust information and updates on selected projects, including an overview of the process for project evaluation and selection, the total funds allocated to projects and amounts disbursed, a link to the assurance audit performed by the Auditor General of Ontario and projected environmental benefits.